 WHAT IS CONSIDERED BULK WASTE?

-Bulk waste is considered to be household items, such as couches, chairs, coffee tables, bed frames, rolled-up carpet and more, that are too large to fit in the provided cart.
+Bulk waste is considered to be household items, such as couches, chairs, coffee tables, bed frames, rolled-up carpet, old toilets and more, that are too large to fit in the provided cart.
 Extra garbage bags are not considered bulk waste.
 There is a 2 cubic yard maximum.

 Couches and other large items do not need to be called into Waste Connections for pickup.